Multi-asset solutions team

 Asset class overview

-As of September 30, 2024, from a broad asset-class overview perspective, Manulife Investment Management’s Multi-Asset Solutions Team has a neutral stance on both equities and fixed income.
+As of December 31, 2024, from a broad asset-class overview perspective, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance on equities and underweight on fixed income.

 Broad equity

-As of September 30, 2024, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to U.S. equities and a neutral stance on Canadian equities, non-North American developed-market equities and emerging-market equities.
+As of December 31, 2024, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance on U.S. equities, underweight stance on non-North American developed market equities and a neutral stance on Canada and emerging market equities.

 Regional/sector-specific equity

-Taking a regional and sector-specific view, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight view on U.S. small-cap equities, Japan equities, non-Japan Asia-Pacific equities and infrastructure equities.
-It has a neutral stance on both United Kingdom equities and non-U.K. European equities, and also has a neutral view of equities in emerging Latin America, Mainland China, Hong Kong, real estate investment trusts and commodities.
+Taking a regional and sector-specific view, as of December 31, 2024, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight view on U.S. small-cap and infrastructure equities.
+It has a neutral stance on equities in U.K., Japan, Mainland China, Hong Kong, non-Japan Asia-Pacific equities, real estate investment trusts and commodities equities.
+The team is underweight on non U.K. European and emerging Latin America equities.

 Fixed income

-• Within Asia, we prefer high-yield credits over investment-grade credits due to their more attractive valuations and favourable spreads compared to historical averages.
-Additionally, default rates are likely to normalize following years of credit stress.
-Non-China high-yield credits present resilient and solid credit fundamentals.
+• Within Asia, we prefer high-yield debt over investment grade due to more attractive valuations with favorable spreads compared with historical averages.
+Default rates are likely to normalize after years of credit stress.
+Non-China high-yield debt presents resilient and solid fundamentals.

-Within fixed income, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to emerging-market debt as of September 30, 2024.
+Within fixed income, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to emerging market debt as of December 31, 2024.
 The team is neutral on U.S. investment grade, Canadian investment-grade, Asian investment-grade, Asian high-yield debt, and leveraged loans.
 It is underweight U.S. high-yield debt.

 Private markets

-• Our view is positive in global infrastructure due to strong structural trends such as digitalization and decarbonization driving massive demand for data centers and renewable power.
-This demand is further supported by significant government backing amid rising geopolitical risks, despite potential challenges in power supply infrastructure development.
+• We’re optimistic about global infrastructure as strong trends like digitalization and decarbonization are driving high demand for data centers and renewable energy.
+This is further boosted by substantial government support, despite rising geopolitical risks and challenges in developing power supply infrastructure.

-• We see near-term headwinds in private agriculture due to high input costs, softening commodity prices, and geopolitical uncertainties.
-However, the long-term outlook remains positive with strong intrinsic demand driven by population growth, favourable demand supply dynamics, and normalized trade relations.
+• We anticipate some near-term challenges in private agriculture due to high input costs, lower commodity prices, and geopolitical uncertainties.
+However, the long-term outlook is positive, driven by strong demand from population growth, favorable supply-and-demand dynamics, and improved trade relations.

-Within private markets, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to global infrastructure and private credit as of September 30, 2024.
-The team is neutral on Canadian real estate, European real estate, timberland, and farmland, and has an underweight stance to U.S. real estate and private equity.
+Within private markets, Manulife Investment Management’s Multi-Asset Solutions Team has an overweight stance to global infrastructure and private credit as of December 31, 2024.
+The team is neutral on U.S. real estate, Canadian real estate, European real estate, timberland, and farmland, and has an underweight stance to private equity.

 Asset class focus